Gregory Cromwell, 1st Baron Cromwell: Later years

 In addition, from 1538, he owned the manors of Clapthorne, Piddington and Hackleton in Northamptonshire as well as the manors of North Elmham and Beetley in Norfolk,and from 1545, held the lease of a moiety of the manor of Rompney in the lordship of Newport, South Wales in survivorship (formerly granted to his father.)

 Though not very long, Gregory Cromwell's life was eventful.
 He lived through the last turbulent years of Henry VIII's reign, saw his queens and courtiers come and go, he survived the execution of his father, witnessed epidemics of plague and sweating sickness take away his friends and relations and lived through much political, social and religious upheaval.
-Although his exemption from attending the king in the war in France in 1544 might suggest illness or injury, he appears to have made a full recovery.
+Although his exemption from attending the King in the war in France in 1544 might suggest illness or injury, he appears to have made a full recovery.

-During his time in the House of Lords, he participated in several high-profile proceedings, notably, the attainders of Catherine Howard on 8 February 1542, as well as Henry Howard, Earl of Surrey and Thomas Howard, 3rd Duke of Norfolk, in January 1547.
+During his time in the House of Lords, he participated in several high-profile proceedings, notably, the attainders of Queen Catherine Howard on 8 February 1542, as well as Henry Howard, Earl of Surrey and Thomas Howard, 3rd Duke of Norfolk, in January 1547.

-In 1547 he participated in the funeral of Henry VIII, as one of the lords carrying the canopy over the late king's coffin.
+In 1547 he participated in the funeral of Henry VIII, as one of the lords carrying the canopy over the late King's coffin.
 On 28 February 1549 he was present in the House of Lords when the bill of attainder was passed on his wife's brother Thomas Seymour and again in January 1550 during proceedings against his brother-in-law and patron Edward Seymour, Duke of Somerset.

 Death and succession

 Gregory Cromwell died of sweating sickness on 4 July 1551 at his home, Launde Abbey, Leicestershire, and on 7 July 1551 was buried in a magnificent tomb in the chapel there.
 His wife was also ill but survived.
 He was succeeded by his eldest son, Henry.
-Henry's grandson, Thomas, 4th Baron Cromwell, later 1st Viscount Lecale, was created Earl of Ardglass in the Irish peerage on 15 April 1645.
+Henry's grandson, Thomas, 4th Baron Cromwell, later 1st Viscount Lecale, was created Earl of Ardglass in the peerage of Ireland on 15 April 1645.
 The Barony of Cromwell was held by the 1st Viscount Lecale from 22 November 1624 and by the Earls of Ardglass from 15 April 1645 until 26 November 1687, when, on the death of Vere Essex Cromwell, 4th Earl of Ardglass and 7th Baron Cromwell, both titles became extinct.
 Lady Cromwell subsequently married, between 10 March and 24 April 1554, Sir John Paulet, later Lord St. John, eldest son of Sir William Paulet, 1st Marquess of Winchester.
 She died 19 March 1568, and was buried 5 April in St Mary's Church, Basing, Hampshire.